-The Shorebased IFQ sector was created in 2011 with implementation of the trawl catch share program.
+The shorebased individual fishing quota (IFQ) sector was created in 2011 with implementation of the trawl catch share program (see §1.5.1).
 Shorebased IFQ management is market-based and each participant in the shorebased IFQ sector is responsible for managing their catch.
 Quota share (QS) owners receive quota pounds (QP) at the start of each year for 30 species, which can then be used by vessels with limited entry trawl endorsed permits to harvest these species.
-Total catch (landings plus at-sea discards)1 are debited against the QP held in vessels' accounts with possible significant penalties, both monetary and loss of fishing access, levied against those participants catching in excess of whatever quota they hold or can obtain from other participants in this system of transferable quotas.
+Total catch (landings plus at-sea discards) are debited against the QP held in vessels' accounts with possible significant penalties, both monetary and loss of fishing access, levied against those participants catching in excess of whatever quota they hold or can obtain from other participants in this system of transferable quotas.
 Participants in the shorebased IFQ sector are subject to a series of control mechanisms to limit consolidation, including QS accumulation limits (the percentage of QS that can be owned by one entity) and annual vessel limits (the amount of catch a vessel can harvest of a species in a year).

 While all vessels in the shorebased IFQ sector can trade quota up to control limits, there is a diversity of target strategies.
 The largest trawl vessels in the sector target pelagic species, such as Pacific whiting, widow rockfish, and yellowtail rockfish with midwater trawl nets and other vessels target other IFQ species using a variety of trawl and fixed gears.
 Vessels in the sector specialize in targeting Pacific whiting, midwater rockfish, and a variety of non-whiting IFQ species using bottom trawls and/or fixed gears.
+Most non-whiting shorebased IFQ vessels target multiple species, including Dover sole, thornyheads, and sablefish (i.e., DTS) and flatfish using bottom trawls.

-Vessels that target Pacific whiting in the shorebased IFQ sector target whiting with midwater trawls and deliver their catch to shoreside processors (this fishery is known as the shoreside whiting fishery).
-Some vessels also cross-participate in the Mothership fishery.
-There are separate quotas for each sector and intersector quota trading is prohibited.
+Vessels that target Pacific whiting in the shorebased IFQ sector target whiting with midwater trawls and deliver their catch to shoreside processors are classified as the shoreside whiting fishery).
+Some of these vessels also cross-participate in the Mothership fishery; however, there are separate quotas for each sector and intersector quota trading is prohibited.
 Such vessels need to declare which fishery they are engaged in and debit their catch against sector-specific quota.